Let Them Eat Gluten Free Cake

 Fritters

-• Gluten free sweet dough–you’ll find everything you need to make this dough in the link in the recipe card below.
-Many of you have already made it several times and it’s the dough that keeps on giving.
+• Gluten free sweet dough--you'll find everything you need to make this dough in the link in the recipe card below.
+Many of you have already made it several times and it's the dough that keeps on giving.

-• Apples–the variety I used this time was Golden Delicious, but you can use pretty much any apples.
-I don’t particularly care for using Granny Smith for anything baked or fried because they’re so crunchy, but that’s my own personal preference so use what you like.
+• Apples--the variety I used this time was Golden Delicious, but you can use pretty much any apples.
+I don't particularly care for using Granny Smith for anything baked or fried because they're so crunchy, but that's my own personal preference so use what you like.

 • Cinnamon